Cranq-io/cranq-prototypes-doc/system/command runner/3a59ecad-a03e-4e65-ba38-c46a2fddbf1f.md

     ```

-    The received command and options when the node is still executing another command.
+    The received command and options when the node is still executing another command.<br>

 * __bounced__: ` any `